debralisa/python-api-challenge/README.md

     * 4 figure .png (Fig1.png, Fig2.png, Fig3.png, Fig4.png) output files in the Output folder
     * VacationPy.ipynb - code (Jupyter Notebook with Python code)
     * .gitignore file to hide files from public view and possible api key access

+##Had lots of issues trying to successfully commit/push files from local repo to GitHub main repo.
+Mainly, I was trying upload all files directly in main repo from computer preventing the .gitignore from igoring adding api_key.py file.
+Rectified with AskBCS assistance.
+Removed all files (other than output folder and .gitignore) from main repo and performed add/commit/push from VSCode from local repo.
+SUCCESS

 Project Requirements: